davebenson/doom4-walkthrough/README.md

 Dr Hayden explains that this fight will have two parts.
 The first part is the easier one.

+You will get 6 bonus Weapon Upgrade Points before the fight begins.

 ## Mission 9: Boss Fight, part 1: Mars
 Here's the most notable Cyberdemon moves for the first part:
 * the Rockets: he'll launch a volley of horizontal rockets; so long as you keep moving you should be ok.